Introduction

 Hotels

 The Ahwahnee Hotel The Ahwahnee Hotel is your most expensive option.
 It was built by the Yosemite Park and Curry Company and opened for business in 1927 The hotel is constructed of steel, stone, concrete, wood, and glass, and is a premier example of National Park Service rustic architecture The hotel has hosted several famous personalities within its walls, including presidents and royalty The hotel offers hotel rooms, suites, parlors, and cottages.
 The Ahwahnee Dining Room is a must-see.
 The 34-foot-high beamed ceilings soar above floor to ceiling windows that showcase the beauty of the surroundings The hotel also has a gift shop with a focus on local artisans, a sweet shop, a bar, and a heated outdoor swimming pool on the premises.
-You can make reservations by visiting the Ahwanee Hotel website (link below)
+You can make reservations by visiting the Ahwahnee Hotel website (link below)

 Yosemite Valley Lodge The lodge offers 241 recently remodeled traditional rooms with different available bed options, and family rooms The lodge provides a gift shop, multiple dining options, a bar, and an outdoor swimming pool on the premises.
 The lodge is located in close proximity to Yosemite Falls, making it an ideal base camp for exploring Yosemite National Park 3.
 The lodge also offers free bikes, a shuttle service, an ATM, and free WiFi.
 Link to reservations is below.

 Curry Village You have a number of options when staying at Curry Village.
-Please note, it can get fairly cold from October thru April.
+Please note, it can get fairly cold from October through April.
 You may not want to rent an unheated cabin during that time.

 House Keeping offers a canvas tent setup.
 It is centrally located next to the Merced River and is perfect for those who do not want to pitch a tent but want the outdoor feeling.
 Restaurants are close by.